-(b) Receivables and payables arising from purchases on behalf of related parties amounted to \$5,135,814 and \$1,613,314, respectively, and the net amount is reported as it meets the criteria for derecognition and offsetting of financial assets and financial liabilities.
+(b) Receivables and payables arising from purchases on behalf of related parties were offset as it meets the criteria for derecognition and offsetting of financial assets and financial liabilities, and the net amounts were \$3,723,765 and \$5,135,814 as of December 31, 2023 and 2022, respectively, and only the net amount is reported as it meets the criteria for derecognition and offsetting of financial assets and financial liabilities.
+As of December 31, 2023, the Group received payment of purchasing agent and not yet paid to sister company amounted to \$140,801 (listed in other payables - related parties).